stuartclennett/updater-console/README.md

 3: Flags (see below)

-Pass in the same filename for both running instance and new executable and the app will just be restarted (flags permitting)
+Pass in the same filename for both running instance and new executable and the app will just be restarted (flags permitting) without renaming any files.